Closed reduction of a fractured bone

 - Have other health conditions

-An open reduction is painful.
+The procedure is often painful.
 You will receive medicine to block the pain during the procedure.
 You might receive:

 - A local anesthetic or nerve block to numb the area (usually given as a shot)

 - A sedative to make you relaxed but not asleep (usually given through an IV, or intravenous line)

 - General anesthesia to make you sleep during the procedure